 Naturally an adjustment of being given one’s own office may be helpful in making phone calls, as discussed above.
 Also for some people who stammer an open plan office may trigger social anxiety.
 For an example of this, see case study of being given own small office.

 In one court case, which related to a voice impairment other than stammering, the claimant had objected to the adverse effect on her voice of increased noise from a partition being taken down between her office and the stock control room.
 The case was settled out of court after the claimant won an appeal on the issue of her being disabled.
-See £125,000 for Woman In Settlement Of Landmark Discrimination Case (link to equalityni.org).
+See £125,000 for Woman In Settlement Of Landmark Discrimination Case (equalityni.org).
 My page on the case is SCA Packaging v Boyle.

-Meetings, including video conferences
+Meetings, video conferences and conference calls

 Meetings: Discuss adjustments in advance